 Fill the piping bag with the buttercream.

-When the cupcakes are cooled, they are ready to be iced.
+As soon as the cupcakes are cooled, they are ready to be iced.

 Holding a cupcake with one hand and starting 1/3 down from the edge, pipe a letter e, keeping the pressure constant.
 As you get to the end of the e continue piping around the cupcake in one complete circle.

-Obviously practice makes perfect and if you are unsure of how to pipe these look on Pinterest or YouTube, there are plenty of short tutorials showing you what to do.
+Practicing is the best way to improve piping skills.
+Also, if you are unsure of how to pipe these look on Pinterest or YouTube, there are plenty of short tutorials showing you what to do.

 With the cupcake above, keeping steady pressure on the piping bag, I started in the centre of the cake and piped in circles, building layers to create the classic cupcake swirl.

-It is worth making up a bag of plain icing and practicing different methods, so that you feel confident icing your cupcakes.
+Additionally, it is worth making up a bag of plain icing and practicing different methods, so that you feel confident icing your cupcakes.

 These Raspberry Ripple Almond Cupcakes are utterly delicious and the icing is very light.
 I enjoy using the natural flavoured icing sugars from Sugar and Crumbshowever, you can easily use plain icing sugar and add a few drops of natural flavour extract.

-However you spend February 14th, I hope you know that you are loved (see Important Stuff).
+Regardless of how you spend February 14th, I hope you know that you are loved (see Important Stuff).